 Penalties for aiding and abetting in Nevada

 In most cases in Nevada, aiding and abetting carries the same punishment as the underlying crime that the defendant helped to carry out.
-So for example someone who aided and abetted a robbery would receive the standard robbery sentence of two to fifteen years in prison.
+So, for example, someone who aided and abetted a robbery would receive the standard robbery sentence of two to fifteen (2 - 15) years in prison.

 Arrested for aiding and abetting?
 Call a lawyer for help . . . .

-If you've been charged with aiding and abetting a crime in Nevada, call our Las Vegas criminal defense attorneys at 702-DEFENSE (702-333-3673) for a free consultation.
+If you have been charged with aiding and abetting a crime in Nevada, call our Las Vegas criminal defense attorneys at 702-DEFENSE (702-333-3673) for a free consultation.
 We may be able to get the charges reduced or dismissed.
-We're also experienced trial attorneys ready to fight zealously in front of a jury for your innocence.
+We are also experienced trial attorneys ready to fight zealously in front of a jury for your innocence.